-The Apache Leap South End parcels (“the Property”) are three non-contiguous private inholdings within the Tonto National Forest (TNF).
+The Apache Leap South End parcels are three non-contiguous private inholdings within the Tonto National Forest.
 The Property is situated along the southern end of the Apache Leap, a prominent geologic feature that visually dominates the skyline east of the town of Superior, Arizona.

-Data summarized in this report include digital photographs taken between January 1, 2016 and December 31, 2017 (the Survey Period).
-During the Survey Period, motion-sensitive cameras were deployed at twelve total locations in the vicinity of the Project.
-Areas in which the cameras were deployed include the Oak Flat/East Plant Site, Devils Canyon, and the proposed Tailings Area; collectively, the Study Area.
+Data summarized in this report include digital photographs taken between January 1, 2016 and December 31, 2017.
+During this survey period, motion-sensitive cameras were deployed at twelve total locations in the vicinity of the Project.

 This biological evaluation (BE) supports an evaluation of an alternative tailings storage facility (TSF; the Project) located southeast of Superior and north of Kearny, Pinal County, Arizona.
 The purpose of this BE is to perform a screening analysis to determine the occurrence or potential to occur of special-status species and/or designated or proposed critical habitat in the proposed Project Area or its vicinity.

 This screening analysis was prepared to determine the potential for occurrence of special-status species and/or the presence of designated or proposed critical habitat within the footprint of these federal actions in support of USFS and Cooperative Agency review of these activities under NEPA.

 Passive survey for raptors in 2016 were conducted at four sites in the vicinity of the Resolution Copper Project.
 Survey was conducted at the Whitlow Ranch Dam, two portions of Devils Canyon, and one segment of Mineral Creek, all in Pinal County, Arizona.